mbloch/mapshaper/docs/development/label-tool-design.md

 | Which side | n/a | `label-side` |

 So the alignment half of the toolbar is mostly existing properties.

-`label-side` maps to the SVG 2 `side` attribute, which is not universally supported; where it is missing the fallback is to reverse the path direction, which is equivalent and works everywhere.
+`label-side` maps to the SVG 2 `side` attribute, and that mapping is why the GUI does not use it.
+Support is Firefox-only — Firefox 61 and up, not Chrome, not Safari, 3.24% of global usage — so a label flipped in the panel would look unchanged in the browser most of this runs in, and the flip would appear only in an export opened in Firefox.
+The attribute is defined as "effectively reverses the path direction", so **reversing the knot order is the same operation** and works in every renderer.
+That is what the tool does; see "Sliding and flipping are drags, not controls".
+The property stays supported for the CLI and for imported data, and the renderer still honours it.

 ### A position is stored as a position